 Preprocessor directives are one of the unique features of C++.
-It provides many tools that other high-level language does not, and programmers can use these tools to create efficient, easy-to-read, easy-to-modify and portable C ++ programs.
+It provides many tools that other high-level languages do not, and programmers can use them to create efficient, easy-to-read, easy-to-modify, and portable C ++ programs.

-Before a C++ program gets compiled by the compiler, the source-code gets processed by the compiler.
-This technique is called preprocessor and the process is called preprocessing.
-It is separate program part that the C++ compiler invokes it at the first part of the translation.
-This technique is not a part of the compiler but it is a separate method that comes under compilation process.
+Before the compiler compiles a C++ program, the source code is processed by the compiler.
+This technique is called preprocessor, and the process is called preprocessing.
+It is a separate program part that the C++ compiler invokes in the first part of the translation.
+This technique is not a part of the compiler but a separate method that comes under the compilation process.
 It directs the compiler that the information should be preprocessed before the actual compilation starts.

-The #define directive creates a symbolic constant and these symbolic constants are called macro.
+directive creates a symbolic constant, and these symbolic constants are called macro.

 The general form of the directive is: